GadimMusayev333/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-# Problem 1: Investigating the Range as a Function of the Angle of Projection aaaa
+# Problem 1: Investigating the Range as a Function of the Angle of Projection

 ## 1. Theoretical Foundation